waste-of-kindergarten/xpython37-v0.1/python/Doc/using/cmdline.rst

    that objects defined or imported in it can be used without qualification in the interactive session.
 You can also change the prompts :data:`sys.ps1` and :data:`sys.ps2` and the hook :data:`sys.__interactivehook__` in this file.

-   .. audit-event:: cpython.run_startup filename envvar-PYTHONSTARTUP

-      Raises an :ref:`auditing event <auditing>` ``cpython.run_startup`` with the filename as the argument when called on startup.

 .. envvar:: PYTHONOPTIMIZE